fbrowther/Pharmaceutical-Spending-Trend-by-OECD-Countries-Multipage-Plotly-Dash-Web-Application/README.md

 #### Methodology:
 1. Source data, clean and upload onto the PostgreSQL and/or MongoDB
-2. Retrieve the data from either PostgreSQL/MongoDB and display the data on the Flask app
+2. Retrieve the data from either PostgreSQL/MongoDB and display the data on the Dash App
-3. CSS and HTML for webpage
-4. Plotly Dash
+3. Use dash bootstrap component (dbc) for displaying the multipage app
-5. Employing a live server to deploy
+4. Employ a live server to deploy
-6. Dashboard Elements will display a relevant plot showcasing:
+5. Dashboard Elements will display a relevant plot showcasing:
     a.
-'Spending by country' - Total spending by each countries in a specific year (in millions) -
+'Spending by country' - Total spending by each countries in a specific year (in millions)

     b.
-'Spending by Year' - Total spending for each country for all years  - 'Spending by Year'
+'Spending by Year' - Total spending for each country for all years

     c.
 'Country on map' - Use lat and long markers to highlight different countries/ places on map - 'Spending by country on map'